-A patent is an exclusive right granted for an invention, such as a product or a process.
-This is a property right granted to an inventor to exclude others from making, using, offering for sale, or selling the invention for a limited time in exchange for public disclosure of the invention when the patent is granted.
+A patent is a type of intellectual property similar to copyright in which an individual or business entity is granted exclusive rights over an invention, product, design, or process.
+This property right is granted by a sovereign authority to an inventor to exclude others from making, using, or selling the invention for a set time in exchange for public disclosure of the invention when the patent is granted.

 Considered to be the simplest business structure, a sole proprietorship is an unincorporated business owned and operated by a single individual.
 In this business model, the sole proprietor or owner is solely responsible for all business decisions, receives all of the profits, assumes all risks associated with the business and its operations, and claims all losses.
 Moreover, the sole proprietor does not have a separate legal status from the business, meaning they have unlimited liability for any losses or debts incurred (i.e. risks extend to their personal property and assets).